 If the Spatial Relation Information per SRS Resource IE and the Periodicity List IE are both included in the Requested SRS Transmission Characteristics IE, the gNB-DU shall consider that the Spatial Relation per SRS Resource Item IE and the Periodicity List Item IE have one-to-one mapping relation.

 If the UE Reporting Information IE is included in the POSITIONING INFORMATION REQUEST message, the gNB-DU may take this information into account for allocating proper CG-SDT resources when positioning a UE.

+If the Time Window Information for SRS IE is included in the POSITIONING INFORMATION REQUEST message, the gNB-DU shall, if supported, configure the UE to start transmitting its UL SRS transmission at the indicated time instance.

+If the Positioning Validity Area Cell List IE within the Requested SRS Transmission Characteristics IE is included in the POSITIONING INFORMATION REQUEST message, the gNB-DU shall, if supported, take this information into account for configuring SRS transmissions for the UE in the indicated validity area, and shall include the SRS-PosRRC-InactiveValidityAreaConfig IE, the SFN Initialisation Time IE and the Positioning Validity Area Cell List IE in the POSITIONING INFORMATION RESPONSE message.

+Editor’s note: the procedural text and IE details are FFS

+Editor’s Note: If the recommended validity area is not modified by the gNB-DU, whether to include LPHAP Validity Area Cells is FFS.

+If the Requested SL-PRS Transmission Information IE is included in the POSITIONING INFORMATION REQUEST message, the gNB-DU may take this information into account when configuring SL-PRS resource pools for the UE as defined in TS 38.331 [8].